vaibhavsagar/resume/resume.md

 I have used the Eclipse, WebStorm, and Xcode IDEs, and Vim is my text editor of choice.
 I am most familiar with Git for version control.
-For project management, testing and code review, I have used the Atlassian suite of products (Bamboo, Confluence, JIRA, and Stash) as well as Jenkins, Gerrit and Redmine.
+For project management, testing and code review, I have used the Atlassian suite of products (Bamboo, Confluence, JIRA, and Stash) as well as Jenkins, Gerrit, Redmine, and Travis CI.

 ### Technical Support ###